The Squad: A Star Wars Story

 For one, the Rebels themselves were nowhere to be seen.
 Not just in hiding, but no sign at all.
-Just hordes of meter-tall fuzzy creatures.
-They must be in league with the Rebels — that much was obvious.
+Just hordes of meter-tall fuzzy creatures around, inside and swarming about a treetop village.
+They must be in league with the Rebels.

-The trooper had brought with him only what he needed to observe the Rebel base.
+The trooper had brought with him only what he needed to observe the Rebel hideout.
 With a small pack and only his blaster, he’d covered the distance rapidly.
 He paused but once, when he overturned a log and found it crawling with grubs and insects.
-He made a quick meal of them, washed down with some rainwater collected in leaves.
+Without pause he made a quick meal, ravenously devouring them and washing them down with some rainwater collected in leaves.
 This was not so much to assuage physical discomfort as to keep his strength up for the mission ahead.

-He did observe one fact: The complex was busy – dozens of red dots were showing up – but wasn’t guarded.
+He did observe one fact: The complex was busy – dozens of red dots were showing up – but scarcely guarded.
 No one with blasters on the stairs or platforms.
-Not even the creatures seemed to be on guard.
-They were too busy bouncing around and giggling.
+The guards they did have were busy bouncing around and giggling.
+One began doing somersaults.
 In fact, the scanner showed no blaster signatures at all.
 The Rebels really were sneaking about this time.

 Risking his discovery to gain a better view, the trooper crept ever closer and closer.
-He established a vantage point on a small rise just meters from stairs that coiled around the base of a tree and disappeared into the treetops.
+He established an observation post on a small rise just meters from stairs that coiled around the base of a tree and disappeared into the treetops.
 Ferns and bushes provided him with heavy cover.
 From here he could see all comings and goings.
 If the Rebels were on the move, he’d know.
 And then the Empire would know.